Ludwig Wittgenstein: Cambridge Moral Sciences Club

-In 1912 Wittgenstein joined the Cambridge University Moral Sciences Club, an influential discussion group for philosophy dons and students, delivering his first paper there on 29 November that year, a four-minute talk defining philosophy as "all those primitive propositions which are assumed as true without proof by the various sciences".He dominated the society and for a time would stop attending in the early 1930s after complaints that he gave no one else a chance to speak.
+In 1912 Wittgenstein joined the Cambridge University Moral Sciences Club, an influential discussion group for philosophy dons and students, delivering his first paper there on 29 November that year, a four-minute talk defining philosophy as "all those primitive propositions which are assumed as true without proof by the various sciences".
+Wittgenstein left Cambridge in 1913, but would return to Cambridge in 1929 and resume attending meetings.